crywolf/mkchlog/README.md

 #### Commits

 ```
-Added ability to skip commits.
+Add ability to skip commits

 This allows commits to be skipped by typing changelog: skip
 at the end of the commit.
 This is mainly useful for typo